Margaret Behan

-Margaret Behan is a Native American woman who is Southern Arapaho-Cheyenne on her mother's side, and Northern Arapahoe/Northern Cheyenne on her father's side.
-She is a fourth generation descendant of a survivor of the Sand Creek Massacre.
-Behan is a former member of the International Council of 13 Grandmothers.
+Margaret Behan is a Native American artist and a former member of the International Council of 13 Grandmothers.

 Early years

 Behan is "of the Kit Fox Clan of the Cheyenne Nation of Oklahoma on her mother’s side, and on her father’s side she is half Northern Cheyenne and half Arapahoe of the Rabbit Lodge."
 She was one of eight children.
 Her parents were migrant farmworkers.
 Behan claims that she was prayed for and a Peyote ceremony was arranged before her conception.

+She is a fourth generation descendant of a survivor of the Sand Creek Massacre.

-Family life
+Personal life

 Behan has 3 children, 11 grandchildren, and one great grandchild.

 Work as an artist

-Margaret's mother-in-law, noticed how well Margaret worked on a pair of beaded moccasins and suggested that she might want to work in clay.
-Margaret felt so confident in her new career as an artist that she resigned from her job in 1982 and took up her new artistic career full-time.
+Began's mother-in-law suggested that she might want to work in clay after noticing Behan's work on a pair of beaded moccasins.
+Behan felt so confident in her new career as an artist that she resigned from her job in 1982 and took up her new artistic career full-time.
 Her work is mentioned in four Folk Art books.
 She later moved to Taos, New Mexico due to the properties of the clay there.

 Addiction work

-Margaret suffered from alcohol addiction as a young woman.
+Behan suffered from alcohol addiction as a young woman.
 She feels that she drank in order to 'fit in' with her friends.
-With the aid of addiction clinics, and more of her grandparents' ceremonies, Margaret was able to become free of her addiction.
+With the aid of addiction clinics, and more of her grandparents' ceremonies, she was able to become free of her addiction.

-As a result of this experience, Margaret trained to be a Licensed Substance abuse Counselor and with her traditional teachings, has led retreats for children and co-dependants of alcoholics to help other First Nation people that had found themselves in a similar position.
+As a result of this experience, Behan trained to be a Licensed Substance abuse Counselor and with her traditional teachings, has led retreats for children and co-dependants of alcoholics to help other First Nation people that had found themselves in a similar position.
 Historical trauma commonly leads to alcohol, drug, and behaviour issues.